Welding Defects Guide: Types, Causes and Prevention

 Using Video and Audio to Help Detect Welding Defects

-Lack of fusion images
+Lack of fusion welding defect images

-Lack of fusion diagram
+Lack of fusion welding defects image

-Lack of fusion - 1
+Lack of fusion weld defect image 1

-Lack of fusion 2
+Lack of fusion weld defect image 2

-Lack of fusion 3
+Lack of fusion weld defect image 3

-Lack of fusion 4
+Lack of fusion weld defect image 4

-Lack of fusion 5
+Lack of fusion weld defect image 5

-Video: GMAW – Lap joint – Carbon Steel – Lack of Fusion Defect
+Video: GMAW Defect – Lap joint – Carbon Steel – Lack of Fusion

 This video captures gas metal arc welding (GMAW) of mild steel in a fillet weld.
 The weld surface was contaminated with aluminum powder traces that caused the lack of fusion defect in the bottom plate.